 - The main responsibility of the Steering Committee, in accordance with the OIPE, is to develop a plan for preparation of the application, including:

-- Timeline, outline.
+- Timeline, outline;

-- procedural manual driven template.
+- procedural manual driven template;

-- list of data requirements.
+- list of data requirement;

-- assignment of responsible persons.
+- assignment of responsible persons;

-- progress reporting.
+- progress reporting; and

 - review.

 - OIPE shall provide orientation for all relevant stakeholders before starting the selfstudy including the ERT comments from the previous ERT review.

-- The standard responsible person shall revise the past review report, compile all the periodic improvement and assessment, strength and weakness, and evidence-based narratives, and action plans to address any weakness identified.
+- Standard responsible person shall revise the past review report, compile all the periodic improvement and assessment, strength and weakness, and evidence-based narratives, and action plans to address any weakness identified.
 He shall also ensure provision of evidence related to the implementation of the past Requirement and Suggestions.

 - OIPE shall facilitate review by relevant internal committees/admins, and then steering committee.

-- The steering committee shall complete internal approvals to finally submit it to the review agency.
+- Steering committee shall complete internal approvals to finally submit it to the review agency.